 How to check if your emails are landing in the spam folder

-There are plenty of free tools available online that can help detect deliverability, test your reputation, render the quality of email content, subject lines, and more.
+There are plenty of free tools available online that can help detect deliverability, test your reputation, and render the quality of email content, subject lines, and more.
 But in this guide, we have covered an all-in-one free tool that can do everything without much hassle - Google Postmaster.

 Google Postmaster

 Google Postmaster tool is a free email analytics tool that enables businesses to analyze different factors based on email performance.
-The tool offers insights into the email sending practice's problematic areas and provides a solution to enhance deliverability and email success rate.
+The tool offers insights into the email sending practices’ problematic areas and provides a solution to enhance deliverability and email success rate.

-How to activate Google Postmaster tools?
+How to activate Google Postmaster tools

 If you want to send more than 100,000 email addresses with a larger email size, visit Google Postmaster tools to follow the verification process.
 While activating the tool, you will be asked to install Google Search Console.
 You will be able to access information and reports on your domain reputation, spam rate, authentication, delivery errors, IP reputation, feedback loop, and encryption once you set up your account and verify the domain.